 The Sennheiser HD 202 II have a unique look and a much better sound quality than the HD 201.
 For the price, they deliver a relatively balanced audio reproduction, which packs enough bass.
 They have a stable fit and a lightweight design.
-However, they feel a little plasticky, and the low-budget price range shows in the weak build quality.
+However, they feel a little plasticky and the low-budget price range shows the weak build quality.
 Their on-ear design is also not the most comfortable, especially, for long critical listening sessions.

 Best In-Ear/Earbuds Headphones under $25

 The SoundPeats QY8 are affordable wireless headphones that perform decently well for most use cases.
 They're stable enough for sports, they're easy to carry around, and they block a fair amount of ambient noise for regular commutes.
 Unfortunately, they do not have the best sound quality and run out of battery pretty quickly.
-Also, their in-ear fit and awkward control scheme is not for everyone.
+Also, their in-ear fit and awkward control scheme are not for everyone.

 The Panasonic RP-HJE120-K ErgoFit have a very minimal and simplistic in-ear design with no additional features.
 They barely leak, even at incredibly loud volumes, and their sound quality is sufficiently adequate to make them great for studio recording, as long as you are comfortable with the in-ear fit.
 They're quite cheap, being under $10 which is great, but this also shows in their build quality.
 They won't be the most durable headphones.